SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-cli_demo_wifi_ble/readme.md

 The application can be configured to suit your requirements and development environment.

 - The application uses the default configurations as provided in the **wifi_commands.c** and user can choose to configure these parameters as needed.

-  User can enable or disable powersave related optimizations by setting the ENABLE_POWERSAVE_CLI macro in the **wifi_commands.c** file to 1 or 0 respectively

 ## Test the application